kg4vdk/diginet-tools/README.md

 `srarc-diginet-ncs.mdf` contains Net Control macros for FLdigi.

 ### Keys
-This directory contains a PGP secret key for on-air signing and off-air encryption (experimental use only).
+This directory contains a PGP public/private key pair for on-air signing and off-air encryption (experimental use only).